Solargis API documentation

 Our platform offers several API endpoints and data download methods, accommodating various scenarios.

-- Monitor & Forecast API endpoint - lets you download Time Series data using the synchronous method, suitable for monitoring and forecasting applications.
+- Solargis Monitor & Forecast API endpoint - lets you download Solargis Time Series data using the synchronous method, suitable for monitoring and forecasting applications.
 This API uses XML format for communication.
-You can learn more about the related Monitor and Forecast services in our knowledge base.
+You can learn more about the related Solargis Monitor and Solargis Forecast services in our knowledge base.

-- Long-term averages API endpoint - similar to the Monitor & Forecast endpoint.
+- Solargis Long-term averages API endpoint - similar to the Solargis Monitor & Forecast endpoint.
 Uses XML for communication and lets you download Long-term averages (LTA) data using the synchronous method.
+The technical guide is explained here.

-- Time Series and TMY data API endpoints - separate product, dedicated to downloading Solargis Time Series and TMY data asynchronously.
-This method is suitable for usage in 3rd-party applications such as PVsyst.
+- Solargis Time Series and TMY API endpoints - separate product, dedicated to downloading Solargis Time Series and TMY data asynchronously.
+The TMY data is also suitable for usage in 3rd-party applications such as PVsyst.
 Details about both datasets, available plans, and their specifications are provided in our knowledge base.

 Time Series and TMY data API endpoints